-After a year or so of rumors, 2K finally came out to acknowledge that BioShock 4 is in development.
-It's been six years since the last BioShock game, double the time between each of the other three games in the series.
-After at least one internal cancellation and reboot, BioShock 4 is properly on its way now.
+After years of rumours and speculations flying around online, 2K finally acknowledged that BioShock 4 is indeed in development.
+It's been a while since a new BioShock game has graced our PCs but, after at least one internal cancellation and reboot later, BioShock 4 is properly on its way now.

-We don't know many concrete details about the next BioShock game just yet.
-It was only in December 2019 that 2K announced the name of the studio working on the game December 2019 and has kept tight-lipped ever since.
-The press release didn't give any details on the game itself, so we're mostly down to speculation and waiting for small leaks of potential information.
+Finding out any concrete details about the next BioShock game is, so far, a pipedream.
+2K only announced the name of the studio working on the game December 2019 and has kept tight-lipped ever since.
+The press release was unfortunately light on details about the game itself, so we're mostly down to speculation and waiting for small leaks of potential information.

-In the meantime, here are the few details we do know about who is working on BioShock 4, when it could be released, and what its story might be like.
+The details we do know you'll find below, like who is working on BioShock 4, when it could be released, and what the story might be like.

 What's the release date for BioShock 4?